Bharath-Kumar-S/RnD/frontend/README.md

 # Frontend

-Built with vite, react, react-router-dom, react query, custom hooks, tailwind There is a 30 min cache set in react query to efficiently make use of resources
+Built with vite, react, react-router-dom, react query, rechart, custom hooks, tailwind There is a 30 min cache set in react query to efficiently make use of resources

 ## Prerequisites